Coronavirus: Grocery Stores Limiting Meat Purchases Over Concerns Of A Shortage

-LOS ANGELES (CBSLA) — Safeway announced Wednesday that it would start limiting how many meat products customers could buy, not because they were experiencing a lack of supply, but because they’re concerned that a possible shortage could cause panic buying.
+LOS ANGELES (CBSLA) — Albertsons — the parent company of Pavilions, Vons, Albertsons and Safeway — announced Wednesday that it would start limiting how many meat products customers could buy in Southern California, not because they were experiencing a lack of supply, but because they’re concerned that a possible shortage could cause panic buying.

 Lisa Shetler was shopping for groceries for her friends Wednesday night, concerned that they might not have enough food in the wake of the coronavirus pandemic.